storybookjs/react-native/README.md

 # Comments Addon

 This Storybook addon allows you to add comments for your stories.
-This addon works with both [React Storybook](https://github.com/kadirahq/react-storybook) and [React Native Storybook](https://github.com/kadirahq/react-native-storybook).
+This addon works on [React Storybook](https://github.com/kadirahq/react-storybook).

 ![](docs/screenshot.png)